 We rely on Oregon forests for our economy, our way of life, our climate and our future.
 We work with community partners to restore healthy watersheds so that people have clean water to drink and beautiful places to play, and so birds, fish and other wildlife can thrive.
 We engage youth to develop the next generation stewards who know and love our forests, from oak woodlands to majestic conifer forests.

 Oregon has the technical resources and the volunteers, but often the missing piece is the cost to purchase the trees.
-Your contribution helps plant trees within various watersheds throughout Oregon, on projects to plant anywhere from 50 to 25,000 trees.
+Your contribution helps plant trees with various watersheds throughout Oregon.

 Oregon's old growth forests provide habitat for hundreds of species of fish and wildlife, including threatened species like the Northern Spotted Owl and the Oregon Spotted Frog.